 Mental Health.
-In Kitsap County, an estimated 29% of adults in 2011 experienced 3 or more Adverse Childhood Experiences (ACEs) as children.50 Data from Kitsap Public Health District's Nurse Family Partnership and Maternity Support Services programs showed that ACEs are quite pervasive among these low-income pregnant women and mothers, with more than half of each (73% and 58%, respectively in 2017) having 3 or more ACEs.54 A Washington Department Social and Health Services (DSHS) study found that almost 30% of youth age 12-17 years served by DSHS during fiscal year 2008 had 3 or more ACEs.53 They also found that number of adverse experiences were directly related to having a substance abuse or mental health problem, with the risk increasing with each added adverse experience.
+In Kitsap County, an estimated 29% of adults in 2011 experienced 3 or more Adverse Childhood Experiences (ACEs) as children.50 Data from Kitsap Public Health District's Nurse Family Partnership program showed that ACEs are quite pervasive among low-income pregnant women and mothers, with more than half (71% in 2019) having 3 or more ACEs.54 A Washington Department Social and Health Services (DSHS) study found that almost 30% of youth age 12-17 years served by DSHS during fiscal year 2008 had 3 or more ACEs.53 They also found that number of adverse experiences were directly related to having a substance abuse or mental health problem, with the risk increasing with each added adverse experience.